-We provide training to operational and security employees at the mining operations on security and human rights, and on implementing the VPSHR, although training does not specifically address modern slavery.
+We provide training to operational and security employees at the mining operations on security and human rights, and on implementing the Voluntary Principles on Security and Human Rights ("VPSHR"), although training does not specifically address modern slavery.

-From time to time, our operational Sustainability & Community Engagement teams will raise awareness of human rights and security risks within the communities, most significantly in relation to artisanal mining.
+From time to time, our operational Corporate Responsibility and Community Engagement teams will raise awareness of human rights and security risks within the communities, most significantly in relation to illegal mining.
 Such concerns are raised locally with relevant authorities if we witness such occurrences in the local communities.
-Our teams provide local grievance access points and publicly communicated procedures for the community to raise grievances in line with recommendations and guidance from the UN Guiding Principles on Human Rights ("UNGPs"), IFC/World Bank and OECD.
+Our teams provide local grievance access points and publicly communicated procedures for the community to raise grievances in line with recommendations and guidance from the United Nations, IFC/World Bank and OECD.
 The engagement with the community may be verbal/face to face but also be provided via leaflets and posters placed around the community to warn of risks, as a well as by an MRM-funded local radio station in Namanhumbir, Mozambique.